 The Mediterranean Programme

-The Mediterranean Programme was inaugurated in 1999.
-It is funded mainly by private and public corporations, banks, and public authorities.
+The Mediterranean Programme was inaugurated in 1999 and it was funded mainly by private and public corporations, banks, and public authorities.

-The Programme focuses on the Euro-Mediterranean area, thus embracing Southern Europe, the Balkans, the Middle East and North Africa, including the countries involved in the Barcelona Process, the Arabian Peninsula, Iran and Iraq.
-It is an active member of EuroMeSCo and FEMISE, and partner of the UN-UNDESA InnovMed Programme.
+The Programme focused on the Euro-Mediterranean area, thus embracing Southern Europe, the Balkans, the Middle East and North Africa, including the countries involved in the Barcelona Process, the Arabian Peninsula, Iran and Iraq.
+It was an active member of EuroMeSCo and FEMISE, and partner of the UN-UNDESA InnovMed Programme.